theluqmn/theluqmn/README.md

 visit [**theluqmn.com**](https://theluqmn.com), and also check out my weekly newsletter—the [**revelations**](https://revelations.theluqmn.com).

 I may be inactive sometimes to make room for academics and competitions.
+Open for ideas and collaboration btw!

 #